The Centers for Disease Control and Prevention (CDC) classifies 3 types of distracted driving practices:

 Fortunately, texting while driving is illegal in Georgia.
-Even so, many people continue to engage in this practice.

 The law creates exceptions for emergency personnel, drivers responding to emergencies and motorists who are fully parked (this does not include pausing at a red light).